Daniel-Nikpayuk/FNFTA/data entry/README.md

 I entered the data, as for as much as I attempted to maintain as faithful a reading/writing as possible, I did have to make a few editor choices:

-1) The first line of each modular entry is tagged as follows:
+a) The first line of each modular entry is tagged as follows:

 + &lt;Band Designation Number&gt;,	&lt;First Nation Name&gt;,	&lt;Accounting Firm Name&gt;,	[\*]
 + The optional star means I interpreted (changed) to fit these specifications, in a a way I considered justified.